berensp/berensp.github.io/minn.md

 title: Minnesota
 permalink: /minnesota/
 ---
-> "Minnesota is a state of public-spirited and polite people, where you can get a good cappuccino and eat Thai food and find any book you want and yet live on a quiet tree-lined street with a backyard and send your kids to public school.
-When a state this good hits the jackpot, it can only be an inspiration to everybody."
+> *"Minnesota is a state of public-spirited and polite people, where you can get a good cappuccino and eat Thai food and find any book you want and yet live on a quiet tree-lined street with a backyard and send your kids to public school.
+When a state this good hits the jackpot, it can only be an inspiration to everybody."* —Garrison Keillor

 My running tally of what makes Minnesota unique, interesting, valuable, loveable...

 ## Food
 - Bundt cakes